Kerri Weller is a contemporary botanical artist, specializing in realistic, classical paintings of the plant world.

 CLASSES | Kerri is as skilled an instructor, as she is an artist.
 Denise La Chance

 Bringing a broad base of knowledge and skills to the classroom, Kerri has become a sought after instructor to teach classes in drawing and painting.
-Her student’s works have been juried into the exhibitions of Art of the Plant, Figureworks, Botanical Artists of Canada and the international exhibitions of the American Society of Botanical Artists.
+Her student’s works have been juried into the exhibitions of Art of the Plant, Figureworks, Botanical Artists of Canada and the American Society of Botanical Artists.

 BACKGROUND | Kerri enjoyed a previous career as an Exhibits Graphic Designer with the Ontario Science Centre working with a talented and diverse team on many celebrated exhibitions.
 She has taught art classes at the Ottawa School of Art, Nepean Visual Arts Centre, Algonquin College and the Canadian Museum of Nature.
 Kerri is a graduate of the Ontario College of Art and the University of Toronto’s medical illustration program.

 American Society of Botanical Artists (2007 to present)

 Ottawa Society of Botanical Artists ~ Founder (2011)

 Association of Medical Illustrators ~ Professional Member (1987 to 2012)